JakeD520/Lucian/03_Episodes/S01E01/Scene 7.md

 Lucian picks up a prop saber, turns it idly in his hand.

 Rexus looks up from the workbench.
-His mouth starts to open — a question hanging there — then he stops himself.
+His mouth starts to open — his words hanging there — then he stops himself.
 Closes it.
 He studies Lucian instead, fingers tapping lightly against a discarded crown.

 A long beat.